Samswitchy/Virtual-Audio-Driver/README.md

 > [!NOTE]
 > Software Developers/Organizations: Looking to implement Virtual speakers/mics into your app?
 For advanced/custom functionality like named pipes, shared memory buffers (for no-latency audio), direct integration with your existing apps, and more; Contact us for quotes on a custom build! contact@airspexta.com

-# Virtual Audio Driver by Micheal Samson
+# Virtual Audio Driver test by Micheal Samson working on this to create a new way of audio usage

-Welcome to the **Virtual Audio Driver by MikeTheTech**!
+Welcome to the **Virtual Audio Driver by Spectrian**!
 This project provides two key drivers based on the Windows Driver Kit (WDK):

 - **Virtual Audio Driver** – Creates a virtual speaker output device and a virtual microphone input device.